Communities Are Losing Air Service

 Scroll over cities to see percentage of air service lost since 2019

 - Communities losing LESS than 25% air service.

 - Communities losing MORE than 25% air service.

 A crisis level shortage of pilots in the United States has forced airlines to make sweeping schedule cuts, mostly in smaller communities.
 With too few pilots to serve all of today’s routes, passengers have far fewer options today vs. several years ago.
-Comparing 2022 with 2019, more than 300 airports have lost up to a quarter of their air service, more than 100 airports have lost more than a quarter of their service.
-Eight airports have lost all scheduled commercial air service.
-The pilot shortage is worsening and is not expected to get better without action.
+Comparing 2022 with 2019, more than 300 airports have lost up to a quarter of their air service, more than 160 airports have lost more than a quarter of their service.